 \subsection{Algorithmic Framework}

-\textbf{Markov VCG with Function Approximation.} For the Markov VCG learning, in this paper, we consider a learning framework with function approximation.
-In the above framework, the reward-free exploration phase aims to efficiently explore the environment with a wide coverage over the underlying policy space.
-The exploitation phase targets at utilizing the collected data to update the seller's policy and estimate the prices to charge the agents.
-We remark that this learning framework fits any linear or nonlinear function approximators.
-Such a learning framework is summarized as follows:
+\paragraph{Markov VCG with Function Approximation.} In order to learn the Markov VCG mechanism, we consider a learning framework with function approximation, in which the reward-free exploration phase aims to efficiently explore the environment with wide coverage over the underlying policy space.
+The exploitation phase targets at utilizing the collected data to update the seller's policy and estimate the prices charged to the agents.
+We remark that this learning framework is general and can fit \emph{any linear or nonlinear} function approximators.
+We summarize it as follows:

 \begin{enumerate}[leftmargin=*,itemsep=0pt,parsep=1pt] \item Exploration for multiple rounds to collect an initial dataset.
 The exploration is performed via a reward-free least-square value iteration (LSVI) with function approximation \citep{jin2020reward,2020On,2021On}.